infernoalert/nccjsectioncompliencechecker/README.md

 - MongoDB (v4.4 or higher)
 - PM2 (for production deployment)

+## Windows Development Notes

+**Note for Windows Users:** Some native dependencies may require additional setup on Windows:

+- **PDF Processing**: The application uses native modules for PDF processing.
+On Windows, you may need to install additional tools:
+  - Install [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) or Visual Studio with C++ workload
+  - Install [Python 3.x](https://www.python.org/downloads/windows/) (required for node-gyp)
+  - For PDF conversion: Install [Poppler for Windows](https://github.com/oschwartz10612/poppler-windows/releases) or use Chocolatey: `choco install poppler`

+- **Alternative Setup**: Consider using Windows Subsystem for Linux (WSL) for a more Linux-like development environment.

+- **MongoDB on Windows**: Ensure MongoDB is installed as a Windows service or run manually with the appropriate data directory path.

 ## Getting Started

 Follow these steps in order to start the application: